Couples therapy & postnatal therapy for new parents struggling with anxiety, depression & overwhelm

 My aim is to offer a first appointment as soon as possible after you get in touch.
 We would then agree on a set number of counselling sessions to take place at the same time every week.
 If you are unable to attend during any of the slots that are currently available, I can put you on the waiting list for a convenient time and would give you an idea of how long the waiting list currently is.

 No, this is optional.
-The 20 minute call or Zoom is a great way for you to get a sense of whether we might be a good fit to work together without making a financial investment.
-However, if you know that you just want to get started, I can book you straight in for an initial 50 minute session either in person or online.
+The 20 minute phone call or Zoom is a great way for you to get a sense of whether we might be a good fit to work together without making a financial investment.
+However, some clients already know that they just want to get started!
+If this is the case, I can book you straight in for an initial 50 minute session either in person or online.
 You can book this through making an enquiry through my website or by emailing me direct: info@formbypostnatalcounselling.com

 I will then send over the booking link.